netxms/netxms-doc/admin/agent-management.rst

    1. :file:`'installation directory'\\etc\\nxagentd.conf`

-For Windows location of NetXMS config can be change in registry.
+For Windows location of |product_name| config can be change in registry.

 If configuration file is placed in different location or named in different way,